Illinois Eviction Moratorium Extended through October 2021

 It also clarifies that it does not extend to circumstances where “the tenant has been found to pose a direct threat to the health and safety of other tenants, an immediate and severe risk to property, or a violation of any applicable building code, health ordinance, or similar regulation.”
 In other words, the temporary eviction ban is designed to protect only those tenants who would be evicted due to nonpayment of rent, as opposed to other lease violations.
-Some landlords grumble that the eviction moratorium is encouraging renters to skip their rent payments -- but nothing in the moratorium forgives a tenant's obligation to pay the rent.
+Some landlords grumble that the eviction moratorium encourages renters to skip their rent payments -- but nothing in the moratorium forgives a tenant's obligation to pay the rent.
 It merely provides renters with stable housing until the moratorium elapses.

 Eviction Moratorium Chicago Protection Ordinance Provides Additional Protections to Renters

-Chicago City Council approved a COVID-19 Eviction Protection Ordinance in June, 2020.
-This ordinance requires that landlords extend a seven-day "cooling off" period if tenants respond to the five-day notice with a Tenant Notice and can prove unpaid rent stems from financial losses that are caused by the Coronavirus pandemic.
+Chicago City Council approved a COVID-19 Eviction Protection Ordinance in June 2020.
+This ordinance requires that landlords extend a seven-day "cooling off" period if tenants respond to the five-day notice with a Tenant Notice and can prove unpaid rent stems from financial losses caused by the Coronavirus pandemic.

 The Ordinance purports to prevent conditions leading to a loss of shelter, even as it protects landlords by requiring tenants to pay rent and providing exceptions to the general rule.
 For example, landlords may file eviction proceedings if “a tenant poses a direct threat to the health and safety of other tenants, an immediate and severe risk to property, or a violation of any applicable building code, health ordinance, or similar regulation.”

-In case landlords are thinking about performing a DIY eviction, here’s the deal: don’t do it.
+If landlords are thinking about performing a DIY eviction, here’s the deal: don’t do it.
 Lockouts are illegal in Chicago apartments.
 Chicago’s landlord-tenant law also heavily favors tenants in cases of retaliatory conduct.
-Landlords may end up in legal trouble if they even hint that they’re willing to circumvent the eviction legal process and eviction moratorium.
+Landlords may end up in legal trouble if they even hint that they’re willing to circumvent the legal eviction process and eviction moratorium.
 Expensive fines and legal fees await landlords who attempt to perform self-help evictions in Chicago.